WJVincent/Feb-2024/2-module/6-week/3-day/README.md

   (Linked Lists and Trees are subtypes of graphs).
 - A Tree is a graph that doesn't have any cycles, each node must have only one parent.
 - A Binary Tree is a Tree where nodes have at most two children.
+(A lnked list satisfies this condition so it also falls under the binary tree umbrella.)

 ### Terms